LeRoy Springs Lyon

 Major General LeRoy Springs Lyon (15 October 1866 – 23 February 1920) was a United States Army officer.

 Early life

 LeRoy Lyon was born to John Lyon and Margaret Springs Lyon on 15 October 1866, in Petersburg, Virginia.
+Among his siblings was Frank Lyon.
 LeRoy Lyon attended and graduated from Richmond College with a Bachelor of Arts in 1886.
 Lyon then went on to attend the U.S. Military Academy, from which he graduated seventh out of a class of sixty-five in 1891.
 Among his classmates were several men who would, like Lyon himself, become general officers in the future, such as Andrew Hero Jr., James F. McIndoe, John W. Heavey, John J. Bradley, Edwin B. Winans, John L. Hines, and Hanson E. Ely.

 Military career

 Lyon was commissioned into the 7th Cavalry as a Second Lieutenant upon his graduation from the U.S. Military Academy in June 1891.
 Much of his brief career with the 7th Cavalry would take place along the Mexican border as the regiment pursued renegade Apache Indians.
 After several months in the cavalry, Lyon transferred to the artillery service in October 1891.